 Status of Federal and CalNAGPRA Notices;

-Tribes consulted, including the content and statues of the consultation.
+Tribes consulted, including the content and status of the consultation.

 Repatriations or Dispositions completed, including:

-Requesting tribe(s)
+Requesting Tribe(s)

-Whether the tribe submitted their Request using the NAGPRA or CalNAGPRA process, or both
+Whether the Tribe submitted their Request using the NAGPRA or CalNAGPRA process, or both

-Whether Human Remains or Cultural Items have been physically transferred, or not
+Whether Human Remains or Cultural Items have been physically transferred

 All loan agreements (see Section V.K);

-Materials found as a result of the reviews required under Section V.E. (see Section V.E.3 for reporting requirements); and
+Materials found as a result of the reviews required under Section V.E (see Section V.E.3 for reporting requirements); and

-Newly accepted Human Remains and Cultural Items (see Section V.F.).
+Newly accepted Human Remains and Cultural Items (see Section V.F).

-Complaints and Appeals
+Complaints, Appeals, and Disputes

 Complaints

 Complaints about violations of this policy may be directed to the campus Chancellor, who will promptly confirm receipt of the complaint, and will provide a response to the complainant within forty-five (45) days from receipt of the complaint.
-If the Tribe has elevated its concern to the campus Chancellor and is still dissatisfied with the response, the Tribe can additionally file a complaint to any of the following: the Campus Committee, the Systemwide Committee, or the UC President (at President@ucop.edu), or seek mediation as described in subsection 3 below.
+If the Tribe has elevated its concern to the campus Chancellor and is still dissatisfied with the response, the Tribe can additionally file a complaint to any of the following: the Campus Committee, the Systemwide Committee, or the UC President (at President@ucop.edu), or seek mediation/resolution as described in the subsections below.
 Contact information for filing a complaint must be posted on the campus’ website.

 Appeal of Disputed Requests for Cultural Affiliation / State Cultural Affiliation, Repatriation, or Disposition